What is an EIN?

 5. Identify the responsible party

-This is a contact person who’s responsible for handling the business’ tax matters.
-You may need to supply their name and Social Security or Individual Tax Identification Number.
+This is a contact person who’s responsible for handling the business’s tax matters.
+You may be required to supply their name and Social Security or individual tax identification number.
+The IRS stipulates that this be a real person, not a legal entity.

 6. Supply a physical address and phone number for your business